per-gron/shuriken/src/rs/README.md

 # `rs`

-*rs* is a minimalist unofficial [Reactive Streams](http://www.reactive-streams.org/) library that offers types for reactive streams along with functions that operate on them.
+*rs* is an unofficial [Reactive Streams](http://www.reactive-streams.org/) library that offers types for reactive streams along with functions that operate on them.

 ## Features